nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting a contact: `deleteC`

-Removes the specified contact and all its associated information from the address book.
+Deletes the specified contact and all its associated information from the address book.

 Format: `deleteC INDEX`